 - Provide education and resources for members to understand Alpha Delta Pi History, its impact today, and how we move forward to be a more inclusive organization.
 This item includes the Summer 2020 issues of The Adelphean, training, education, and resource development.

 - Build out support and resources for already existing Diversity & Inclusion Officers in our collegiate chapters, whether at chapter-level or on the campus Panhellenic.

 The following action items have been identified for the 2020-2021 year, with several already in progress as of Summer 2020:

 - Develop a diversity, equity, and inclusion philosophy statement.

 - Design and facilitate team training and education at the International Officer and Strategic Leadership Team level beyond IO Leadership Seminar in order to allow teams to apply DEI principles to their areas.
 This training would be adapted for advisors and staff.

-- Partner with stakeholders, beginning with recruitment and the membership experience, to evaluate current procedures and resources, identify priority areas for improvement from a DEI lens, and implement timeline for related updates and changes.
+- Partner with stakeholders, beginning with recruitment, membership experience, and Panhellenic, to evaluate current procedures and resources, identify priority areas for improvement from a DEI lens, and implement timeline for related updates and changes.